 Drivers can more easily avoid motion sickness than their passengers; that’s because by keeping their eyes on the road, they are inadvertently following doctor’s orders.

-“The best ways to prevent nausea are to focus on the horizon or a stable object in the distance and to avoid reading and smart device screen time, as they add even more data inputs to your already-overloaded brain,” says Seth Cohen, M.D., clinic chief of Northwest Hospital's Infectious Disease and Travel Medicine Clinics.
+“The best ways to prevent nausea are to focus on the horizon or a stable object in the distance and to avoid reading and smart device screen time, as they add even more data inputs to your already-overloaded brain,” says Seth Cohen, M.D., clinic chief of the Travel Medicine Clinic at UW Medical Center - Northwest.

 Avoiding spicy or greasy meals and large quantities of food before and during travel helps to keep your stomach calm and reduce stomach acid.
 Some studies suggest that ginger may reduce motion sickness symptoms.
 But Cohen recommends against routine use of prescription-strength anti-nausea medications because one of their side effects is drowsiness.